Queenie-Lau/Entwined/README.md

 ###### Our target audience are young children, animal-lovers, environmentalists, and spontaneous individuals looking to learn more about climate change in a fun manner.
 Some pain points we have identified were feelings of uncertainty and disinterest.

 ## SOLUTION IDEATION
 ###### We can meet our users needs by making learning more interactive and engaging with augmented reality, games, and befriending an animal.
-The chat bot

 ## WALKTHROUGH OF ENTWINED
 ###### Once you open the app it will direct you to the welcome screen and give you a quick overview of what the app is about.